San Marcos Growers LogoSan Marcos Growers

 Since it has most recently been proposed that the fan aloe be put in its own genus as Kumara disticha, this plant would be an intergeneric hybrid.
 The name we applied to this cultivar comes from the Jenny Lind, a hand held folding fan with broad petal shaped leaves sometimes topped with feathers that was named for the stage name of famous Swedish singer Johanna Maria Lind (1820-1887) who was introduced to America by that consummate showman, P.T.
 Barnum, who sponsored her nationwide tour in 1850 that spawned the many items named for her such as the fan.
 When we uncovered the story about Jenny Lind we could think of no better name to give this hybrid fan aloe when we introduced this plant to the horticultural trade in 2014.

-This information about Aloe 'Jenny Lind' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe 'Jenny Lind' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]